adardesign/shop-vue/README.md

 Also I suggest you to use [vue-devtools](https://github.com/vuejs/vue-devtools) if you want a see how everything happens.

+Added a "Filter by price" option with via a range slider.

 ### How cart works

 - Products can be added to the cart if they've a item available on stock.